 - Understanding of an organisation's threats and weaknesses informs what needs to be done to fill identified gaps.
 Performing a vulnerability assessment will help to identify where these threats are and what more needs to be done.

 Following interviews with 500 UK IT decision-makers, Trend Micro found that more than two-fifths (41%) believe that AI will replace their role by 2030.
-Whilst many others believe that automation is actually causing the issues because of the speed of script writing used to break into systems in the first place.
+Whilst many others believe that automation is actually causing the issues because of the speed of scriptwriting used to break into analysis systems in the first place.

-The answer isn’t so simple, but there is a lot to be said that many in the industry believe that automation can help deal with a wide range of tasks.
+The answer isn’t so simple, but there is a lot to be said about pros and cons of skills gap analysis that many in the industry believe that automation can help deal with a wide range of tasks.

 - Software is best at automatically processing huge volumes of IT data - such as log files and script searches.